Chichester Cathedral is open Monday - Saturday (9.00am - 5.00pm) and Sunday (12.00pm - 2.00pm).

 Please enter via the Cathedral's West Door.
 All other entrances and exits to the building will remain closed, apart from the Cathedral’s accessible entrance.
 This route will be continually monitored to ensure everyone’s safety.

 We have set aside space for private prayer and reflection.

 Votive stands will be available for you to light a candle.
-The Blessed Sacrament is reserved in Saint Clements Chapel off the of the South Aisle, which is set aside for private prayer.
+The Blessed Sacrament is reserved in The Lady Chapel, at the east end of the Cathedral, which is set aside for private prayer.

 - Toilet facilities are available in the Cathedral's Cloisters.
 Please scan the QR code upon entry to support the NHS' Test & Trace.

 * Data that is collected by Chichester Cathedral for NHS Test and Trace will only be shared with NHS Test and Trace in the event of a local COVID-19 outbreak and to help minimise the transmission of COVID-19 and support public health and safety.
 To support NHS Test and Trace, records are held for 21 days.
 This reflects the incubation period for COVID-19 (which can be up to 14 days) and an additional 7 days to allow time for testing and tracing.
 After 21 days, this information is securely destroyed.
 If you have further questions please email: firstname.lastname@example.org